 This article is intended as a discussion piece to stir debate, and to help photographers avoid pitfalls in the period before they go to see their lawyer.
-It should not be relied upon as legal advice, and is no substitute for obtaining independent legal advice on the specific merits and conduct of your own claim
+It should not be relied upon as legal advice, and is no substitute for obtaining independent legal advice on the specific merits and conduct of your own claim.

-This document is Copyright material.
+• Remember, this document is Copyright material.
 You may download and print it for personal use.
 You may quote short extracts with attribution to “EPUK/Simon Crofts” and a link to the original article at http://www.epuk.org/Opinion/994/stolen-photographs-what-to-do.
 Full moral rights are asserted.
 You may not alter it or sell it.
 The sample letters at the end of the article may be freely adapted and used by copyright holders for the purposes of copyright enforcement.
-Copyright in the article remains with the respective authors, but please address inquiries to email@example.com.
+Copyright in the article remains with the respective authors, but please address inquiries to firstname.lastname@example.org.

 Use it or lose it

 Copyright protection for photographs in the UK has historically been feeble, at least compared to the US where photographers have heavy legal weapons available to them, including eye-watering levels of statutory damages for registered photos.
 The US, with the economic importance of Silicon Valley and Hollywood, has always taken IP seriously, while in the UK intellectual property has traditionally been a poor third cousin.
 Damages for photographers in the UK for breach of copyright have become so low that photographers often believe that breaches are scarcely worth pursuing (often they are right), and copyright abuse has become systematic and rampant.
-In this situation, photographers should not be ashamed to use whatever rights they do have to protect their property wherever possible. a ray of hope for photographers in the form of effective image recognition capabilities in the Google image search engine.
-Picscout and Tineye also offer ways to find where a specific image is being published on the internet.
-But this tool has limited value for photographers unless they are able to claim reasonable levels of damages for the image thefts that it reveals.
+In this situation, photographers should not be ashamed to use whatever rights they do have to protect their property wherever possible.

 One of the reasons for the extremely low value of damages typically recovered by photographers is a popular belief, not only among infringers but even among photographers themselves, that the amount that infringers have to pay if caught will only be the same as if they’d asked permission to publish in the first place.
 Publishers may not see any incentive to seek permission in advance.
 The chances are (though this is changing with tools like Google image recognition) they won’t be caught and damages would be minimal anyway, so why bother?